 After all, if you love photography, you’ll need to occasionally stop to take some shots.
 Or maybe it’s time for lunch and a rest before you set off again!
 Remember, it’s mostly a recreational activity, so speed hike whenever you want on whichever part of a trail you want.

-How to be a Considerate Speed Hiker
+How to Be a Considerate Speed Hiker

 - What’s the terrain like?
 Is it slippery or rocky?
 Is scrambling required?
 Are you needing to hike close to a cliff’s edge?
 Under no circumstances is it okay to speed hike on trails that require you to slow down to take care.